 A botanical tincture and a spagyric tincture start with the same plant, but they extract completely different chemistries.

-A spagyric tincture adds an entire additional phase of alchemical processing.
+A spagyric tincture adds an entire additional phase of processing.
 After the initial tincture is strained, the spent plant material is burned to ash and heated until its minerals become water-soluble salts.
 This process, known as calcination, breaks open the rigid cell walls and releases minerals that normal tinctures never capture like potassium salts, calcium, magnesium, trace elements, and other inorganic constituents.
-These salts are then dissolved, purified, and reunited with the tincture.
+These salts are then dissolved, purified and reunited with the tincture.

-From a chemistry standpoint, this creates a full-spectrum extract:
+This creates a full-spectrum extract:

-Organic compounds (alcohol/water soluble)
+• Organic compounds (alcohol/water soluble)

-Volatile compounds (aromatics and essential oils)
+• Volatile compounds (aromatics and essential oils)

-Inorganic mineral salts (made bioavailable through calcination)
+• Inorganic mineral salts (made bioavailable through calcination)

-In ecology and biochemistry, this mirrors what the Earth does through decomposition and mineral cycling—breaking down plant matter so its nutrients can re-enter living systems.
+In ecology and biochemistry, this mirrors what the Earth does through decomposition and mineral cycling.
+Breaking down plant matter so its nutrients can re-enter living systems.
 Spagyrics mimic these same biogeochemical processes on a small scale.

 The result is a preparation that contains the body, soul, and spirit of the plant: its chemistry, its volatile essence, and its liberated mineral intelligence.
 In short: